 - An all-around great monofilament line

 Fluorocarbon, or fluoro for short, covers a broad family of compounds which include carbon, chlorine, and fluorine.
 Like monofilament lines, the fluorocarbon line is created by extruding material into a single strand, but unlike mono the molecules of the Fluorocarbon line are more densely packed together, making the line heavier and stronger than monofilament lines.

-Fluorocarbon fishing line has high abrasion resistance and is tougher and is more abrasion resistant than monofilament lines of the same strength rating, It’s also stiffer and has a very little stretch. and due to its stiffer and less stretchy nature, it has a much higher level of sensitivity and allows the angler to feel lighter bites easier than with monofilament.
+Fluorocarbon fishing line has high abrasion resistance and is tougher and is more abrasion resistant than monofilament lines of the same strength rating, It’s also stiffer and has very little stretch. and due to its stiffer and less stretchy nature, it has a much higher level of sensitivity and allows the angler to feel lighter bites easier than with monofilament.
 It works well as a line for spinning reels when invisibility and lack of stretch are required, along with abrasion resistance.

 Sunline FC is a high-performance fluorocarbon line that works great for any water clarity conditions and for any species, including line shy fish.

 It features triple resin coatings which offer greater ease of use, creating a line with extra flexibility and suppleness as well as good abrasion resistance.